Average Salary: $35,600

 Expected Lifetime Earnings: $1,486,000

-Long story short, those able and skilled enough can make money at being a journalist.
-Some people get lucky and some people work hard their entire lives to make ends meet.
-Journalism is like a game of Russian roulette, except the bullets have been replaced with small studio apartments.
+Long story short, those who are skilled enough can make a living as a journalist.
+Some people get lucky, and some people work hard their entire lives to make ends meet.
+Others barely make enough to keep the internet on—and to a journalist that's probably even more important than food.